Paul1nh0/jsh/README.txt

-a collection of javascript fuzzers and harness. this is mostly implemented for automating windows, but linux (and macos) support is provided as well (under the /unix directory).
+a collection of javascript fuzzers and harness. this is mostly implemented for automating windows, but linux (and macos) support is provided as well (under the /unix directory). the /mutation directory is my own js mutator, its not docummented but you can read the code to modify it for your needs.

 in this setup:
  1) a modified ver of @ifratric domato (that is licensed [provided here]).